smartcontractkit/chainlink-polkadot/README.md

 ## Run the example

-`substrate-node-example` shows off out to use `pallet-chainlink-feed` end-to-end.
+`substrate-node-example` demonstrates how to use `pallet-chainlink-feed` end-to-end.
 To test:

 * start the chain using `make run-temp` (for a temporary node which cleans up after itself)